 - Chimney keeps cracking – make sure to let your lamp warm up for at least 10-20 minutes before turning it up to full power; if using a lox-on chimney, do not lock too tightly – use only 2 fingers when turning into place.

 - Only part of the mantle is glowing – the flame spreader may be too high (bottom part lit) or too low (upper part lit).

-- Lamp is not very bright – if lamp is used above 4,000’, try using a high output chimney to increase the draft.
+- Lamp is not very bright – if the lamp is used above 4,000’, try using a high output chimney or light booster to increase the draft.

 - Aladdin lamp fuel or fresh K-1 kerosene (clear only) are recommended for the best performance (kerosene has an odor and will smoke).

 - KleanHeat can be used if Aladdin lamp fuel or kerosene is not available (caution: KleanHeat may burn hotter than kerosene).

 - Do NOT use: Ultra Pure or paraffin oil (because they are too thick to travel up large wicks) or colored/dyed fuel.

 - Aladdin lamps come complete with a mantle, wick, chimney, etc. as well as the “Aladdin MAXbrite Operating and Safety Instructions”.